 After completing Level I Observation and successfully passing of the Level I exit examination, students may register for the Clinic Level II Assisted Practice.
-The clinical Level II training consists of 320 hours and includes a minimum of 350 patient treatments during Levels II & III: Level II Interns are expected to practice acupuncture and Chinese Herbology, along with other healing therapies within the scope of the acupuncture license.
+The clinical Level II training consists of 320 hours and includes a minimum of 350 patient treatments during Levels II & III:

+Level II Interns are expected to practice acupuncture and Chinese Herbology, along with other healing therapies within the scope of the acupuncture license.
 The internship is done under close guidance and supervision.
 Students are regularly evaluated as to their abilities to treat patients.
 Toward the end of this level, emphasis is shifted toward the intern's defense of their independently derived treatment decisions.

-Prerequisite: Passing grade on Clinic Internship Level I Exit exam and a current C.P.R.card
+Prerequisite: Passing grade on Clinic Internship Level I Exit exam and a current C.P.R.card HB121 - 124, AC321 - 322, at least one of HB201 - 204, at least one of BS311 - 313, WM320, WM330

-CL311 Clinic Level III: Guided Practice 22 units / 440 hrs ------- ----------------------------------- --------------------
+CL311 Clinic Level III: Guided Practice 22 units / 440 hrs --- --------------------

-After completing Level II Assisted Practice and successfully passing of the Level III exit examination, students may register for the Clinic Level III Solo Practice.
+After completing Level II Assisted Practice and successfully passing of the Level II exit examination, students may register for the Clinic Level III Solo Practice.
 The clinical Level III training consists of 440 hours and includes a minimum of 350 patient treatments during Levels II & III: